johnholloway77/simple_web_server/README.md

 The objective of this assignment is to write a simple web server that speaks a limited version of HTTP/1.0 as defined in RFC1945.
 Your program should behave as one would expect from a regular system daemon.
 That is, it should detach from the controlling terminal and run in the background, accept multiple simultaneous connections, not generate any messages on stdout unless in debugging mode etc.

+**Important:** This is not a production server.
+It has limited functionality, probable bugs and security issues.
+It is purely made for educational purposes.
+It is **not** recommended that you use it exposed to the internet.

 ## Building the Program
 To build the program, run cmake in the main directory of the program.
 Ensure you have cmake installed on your system.